luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 and thereafter stomach decisions where both options are less than ideal.

-I recommend that you set yourself the goal of getting your first sale within 120 hours.
+I recommend that you set yourself the goal of getting your first sale within 120 hours of beginning to produce your passive income stream.
 Yes, that limits the scope of what you can produce to to something simple, but on the plus side you are forced to tackle all aspects of the business, and practice productivity in the sense I belaboured above.

-There'll be plenty of time for your biggest ambitions once you have a passive income and a ton of free time.
+There'll be plenty of time for your bigger ambitions once you have a passive income and a ton of free time.
+The most important thing for you now, is to practice the full stack of basic business.

-Some perils of particular danger to the new passive income earner are going to "business coffees" with like-minded people, saying "yes"  to oddball customer requests (i.e. providing a service you don't normally do, when it's inefficient for you to do so, instead of telling the customer "sorry we don't do that, but try this great other thing we offer"), and consuming productivity porn, such as reading blogs on productivity instead of, well *being* productive.
+Some perils of particular danger to the new passive income earner are going to "business coffees" with like-minded people, saying "yes"  to oddball customer requests (i.e. providing a service you don't normally do, when it's inefficient for you to do so, instead of telling the customer "sorry we don't do that, but try this great other thing we offer"), and consuming productivity porn, such as reading blogs on productivity instead of, well, *being* productive.

 ### Systematise Everything